superfliege/pi-midi-velocity-curve-changer/README.md

 ```

-# 6. Set up the autostart from your midi script:
+# 6. Set up the autostart for your midi script:

    ```sh
    chmod 775 /home/youruser/start-midi.sh